Symphony (Webern): Historical background

+In 1926, Webern was pleading for financial assistance from his publisher, Emil Hertzka at Universal Edition (U.E.).
+By the end of 1927, however, he was pointing to a steady increase in performances of his works as evidence of growing recognition.
+Though still struggling financially, he viewed this gradual success as more meaningful than rapid fame and grew increasingly confident that his music would find its audience.

-Webern was an alpinist who enjoyed mountain excursions.
-He loved the quiet otherworldliness of the altitude.
-He referred to these landscapes as "up there", a spiritual, utopian realm.
+He was an alpinist whose favorite mountain was the Schneealpe, and he climbed it and the Hochschwab twice while writing the Symphony, summiting the former that July.
+He loved the quiet otherworldliness of the altitude and referred to these landscapes as "up there", a spiritual, utopian realm.
 He continued Mahler's practice of portraying Alpine stillness and spaciousness in his music.

-His favorite mountain was the Schneealpe.
-Webern climbed it twice in 1928 while he was writing the Symphony, summiting only once in July.
-He also climbed the Hochschwab twice while he was composing the work.

 After finishing the Symphony, Webern wrote to the poet Hildegard Jone on 6 August 1928.
 Replying to her suggestion that "progress is made only inwards", he concurred, "I understand 'Art' to mean the faculty of bringing a thought into the clearest, simplest, i.e. 'most comprehensible' form."
-Pointing to previous masters like Beethoven, he continued, "...I have always only endeavoured to do exactly as they did: to represent as clearly as possible that which is given to me to say."
+Pointing to previous masters like Beethoven, he continued, " I have always only endeavoured to do exactly as they did: to represent as clearly as possible that which is given to me to say."

 Orchestration

+Webern's Symphony is scored for clarinet, bass clarinet, two horns, harp, and strings without basses.
+Concurrently in 1928, he rescored the Six Pieces for Orchestra, Op.
+6 (afterward, he wrote Alban Berg, it looked "like an old Haydn score").
+The Symphony's wind section is limited to clarinets and horns.
+With their wide ranges and strong pastoral connections, they are often paired together.
+The horn is an archetypal symbol of wide Alpine space.

-Webern's Symphony is scored for clarinet, bass clarinet, 2 horns, harp, and strings without basses.
-He was paring down his orchestration compared to his earlier work.
-In the same period, he was reducing the "extravagant" wind parts in Sechs Stücke, Op.
-6. In the summer of 1929, the League of Composers offered him $350 to premiere a chamber orchestra work.
-He suggested the newly published Symphony and indicated the strings could be performed solo despite the score markings.
-He confessed in his diary: "Better with multiple strings."
+In the summer of 1929, the League of Composers offered him the windfall sum of $350 to premiere a chamber orchestra work by October.
+Unable to meet that deadline, he consulted with U.E. and offered the newly published Symphony.
+The League accepted, and he wrote them that the string parts, with their occasional solo passages, could be performed entirely solo or in multiples.
+After conducting the work himself, he wrote in his diary: "Better with multiple strings."

-The wind section of Webern's Symphony is limited to clarinets and horns.
-Both instruments have wide ranges and strong pastoral connections.
-They are often paired together, and the horn is an archetypal symbol of wide Alpine space.